 Chris Hyland, our Co-Founder and Chief Customer Officer, explains the importance of really getting to know and fostering close relationships with your team in a hybrid or remote environment.
 “In the office, you can sense when someone isn’t right.
 Can pull them aside and see if they are ok.
 Or if you lose a big customer, you could go for impromptu drinks and feel out the situation.
 Understanding how your people feel is more important than ever in a remote situation.”

-Leadership in a hybrid environment
+Leadership in a Hybrid Culture

 Our leaders all agree that trust is the central theme of any hybrid working environment.
 Mark explains that being welcomed into his team’s homes via Zoom has led to a closer relationship and more trust.
 “Trust is the most important thing we can offer our teams at the moment, it will pay off in the long run.
 If it doesn’t, you have the wrong people!”